assist-project/state-machine-bug-finder/README.md

 ## Bug patterns

-**SMBugFinder** takes as argument the path to a folder containing bug paterns.
+**SMBugFinder** takes as argument the path to a folder containing bug paterns, which form our bug pattern catalogue.
 Bug patterns are specified as DOT graphs, and currently have to be manually written.
 A bug pattern defines a DFA which accepts only sequences exposing the presence of the bug.
-[src/main/resources/models](src/main/resources/models) contains an extensive set of bug patterns for SSH (including all used in the NDSS publication), and a few bug patterns for DTLS (publication bug patterns can be found [here](https://gitlab.com/pfg666/dtls-fuzzer/-/tree/bugcheck-artifact/src/main/resources/bugpatterns)).
+[src/main/resources/models](src/main/resources/models) contains an extensive set of bug patterns for SSH (including all used in the NDSS publication), and a few bug patterns for DTLS (bug patterns used for the publication experiments can be found [here](https://gitlab.com/pfg666/dtls-fuzzer/-/tree/bugcheck-artifact/src/main/resources/bugpatterns)).

 Below is the pattern for the *Missing SR_AUTH* bug we found in Dropbear.